BibliothecaDAO/master-scroll-v3/pages/game/resources.md

 For example, if a player buys 10x Labor for Diamonds, they can claim 25x Diamonds every 2 hours for 10 times or claim 250x Diamonds 20 hours later.

+It is not possible to speed up production of resources.

 #### How do I harvest Resources?